 get_home_url function in PHP.

-This function has a simple syntax in the WordPress:
+get_home_url function has a simple syntax in WordPress:

 get_home_url($blogId = null, $path = '', $scheme = null)

 If you are using WordPress for a single website, pass a null value for